jabyrd3/winnow/readme.md

 THEN:

 - You'll need to edit config.js.sample.
 - You'll have to register a personal API access token with github in order to use it.
-Make sure to give that token permissions to modify/create repos in the github UI.
+Make sure to give that token permissions to modify/create/delete repos in the github UI.
-- In the google api credentials dashboard you'll need to follow the wizard to get a client\_id.json file for winnow to send auth to send mail on your behalf. copy that client\_id.json into the winnow directory
+- In the google api credentials dashboard you'll need to follow the wizard to get a client\_id.json file for winnow to authenticate to send mail on your behalf. copy that client\_id.json into the winnow directory.

 THEN: